Miq1/FredBoard/Center Panel Mod/ReadMe.md

 - screen protector or color foil

 ### Disassembly
-This will require some patience and carefulness to not damage anything ypou may want to put back later...
+This will require some patience and carefulness to not damage anything you may want to put back later...

 #### Open the case
 Take off the top case lid by removing the four screws from the bottom side corners and *carefully* unkhooking the plastic clamps that are holding the lid on the inside.